-Issue Option A: Option B: Option C: Office of the Attorney General, Low Income Network Distribution Utilities; Clean Energy Caucus; MA DOER, CLC, Retailers, General Electric ENE Which Grid Mod activities should be subject to a public cost- effectiveness analysis?
-39 All customer-facing activities, except those where service is only provided upon customer request and where customer covers the cost.
-(Not grid-facing investments which will be evaluated as they are today.)
-All activities for which utilities seek pre-approval.
-Might be more appropriate for some activities than others.
-An issue for further consideration.
-When should such Grid Mod activities be subject to a public costeffectiveness analysis?
-For customer facing, prior to implementation on a projected basis, and as part of a rate case based on the actual costs and benefits.
+Ontine A. O-ti D- Outing Co ı Issue Option A: Office of the Attorney General, Option B: Distribution Utilities÷, Clean Option C: ENE Low Income Network Energy Caucus, MA DOER, CLC, LINE 1 Low income Network Retailers, General Electric Which Grid Mod All customer-facing activities, All activities for which utilities Might be more appropriate activities should be except those where service is seek pre-approval. for some activities than subject to a public cost- only provided upon customer others. effectiveness request and where customer An issue for further analysis?
+40 covers the cost. consideration.
+(No te: t gG rid-facing l investments which will be evaluated as they are today.)
+When should such Grid For customer facing, prior to Prior to implementation.
 Prior to implementation.
-Prior to implementation.
-As part of GM planning process.
-Should all costs and benefits be quantified in dollars in order to be included in the public cost-effectiveness analysis?
-For customer-facing, yes.
-Costs or benefits that cannot be quantified in dollars should not be included in the analysis.
-No. Quantify as many as possible, but include qualitative as well.
-No. Quantify as many as possible, but include qualitative as well.
-Qualitative impacts may be weighted.
-Which costs and benefits (i.e., impacts) should be included in the public cost- effectiveness analysis?
-For customer-facing, quantifiable costs and benefits linked to the costs and rates paid by the utility customer should be included in the costeffectiveness analysis.
-No participant or societal impacts.
-The impacts to the utility, plus qualitative impacts related to utility investment, including reliability and safety among others.
-No benefits and costs that accrue solely to private, participant, third party included.
-The impacts to the utility, participants, and society.
-The DPU may review analyses both with and without participant costs and benefits as part of the decision-making process.
-What should the standard be for public cost-effectiveness analysis For customer-facing: net benefits.
-For grid facing, cost- effectiveness should be performed through internal utility analyses.
-Business case approach, where benefits justify the costs For customer-facing: Net benefits (investments and plans should be expected to produce outcomes the value of which is reasonable in relation to the costs).
+As Mod activities be subject to a public cost- implementation on a projected basis, and as part of a rate case part of GM planning process. effectiveness analysis? based on the actual costs and process. chectiveness undrysis. benefits.
+Seriemes.
+Should all costs and For customer-facing, yes.
+No. No. benefits be quantified Costs or benefits that cannot Quantify as many as possible, but Quantify as many as in dollars in order to be be quantified in dollars should include qualitative as well. possible, but include included in the public not be included in the analysis. qualitative as well. cost-effectiveness Qualitative impacts may be analysis? weighted.
+Which costs and For customer-facing, quantifiable costs and benefits The impacts to the utility, plus The impacts to the utility, benefits (i.e., impacts) should be included in linked to the costs and rates qualitative impacts related to utility investment, including participants, and society.
+The DPU may review the public cost- paid by the utility customer reliability and safety among analyses both with and effectiveness analysis? should be included in the cost- others.
+No benefits and costs without participant costs • effectiveness analysis. that accrue solely to private, and benefits as part of the No participant or societal participant, third party included. decision-making process. impacts.
+What should the For ourtemor facing, not Dusiness sace approach where For sustamor fasing, Not standard be for public For customer-facing: net benefits.
+Business case approach, where benefits justify the costs For customer-facing: Net benefits (investments and cost-effectiveness For grid facing, cost- benefits justify the costs plans should be expected analysis effectiveness should be to produce outcomes the performed through internal value of which is utility analyses. reasonable in relation to the costs).
 For grid-facing: Incremental grid modernization investments should be evaluated on a net benefits basis.
-How should the public cost-effectiveness analysis draw comparisons between alternative options?
-For customer-facing, the analysis should compare alternative options to achieving the stated objectives using the net benefits test.
-Analysis should compare alternative means to achieve the stated objectives.
-Analysis should compare alternative means to achieve the stated objectives.
+50313.
+How should the public For customer-facing, the Analysis should compare Analysis should compare cost-effectiveness analysis should compare alternative means to achieve the alternative means to analysis draw alternative options to achieving stated objectives. achieve the stated comparisons between the stated objectives using the objectives. alternative options? net benefits test.